 Refreshments and snacks will also be served.

-And for those who take the tour… we have a special surprise for you!
+And if you take the tour… there is a special surprise waiting for you!

-Due to the exclusive nature of this… this is a first-come – first-serve opportunity.
+Due to the exclusive nature of this event… Invitations are on a first-come – first-serve basis.

 To experience the magic of Sage Music…call us now @ (718) 361-2922